ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 For collision detection, the system uses the Open Dynamics Engine, through the python module `pyode`.

 The system also produces a visual rendering of the system, for diagnostic and development purposes.
-This uses the `pyopengl` bindings, which need `glut.dll` and `glut32.dll`, which are included in the repository and can be found [here](ftp://ftp.sgi.com/opengl/glut/glut3.html)
+This uses `pygame` and the `pyopengl` bindings, and needs `glut.dll` and `glut32.dll`, which are included in the repository and can be found [here](ftp://ftp.sgi.com/opengl/glut/glut3.html).

 ## System Overview